What is Mysore Style Practice?

 How many days a week should I practice?

 The tradition recommends 5-6 days a week, taking one rest day and then an additional rest day on the new or full moon.
-Just remember that a practice can be long or short and they don’t always have to occur in the studio (although we’d love to have you with us 6 days per week!)
-Either way, it’s the consistency that counts.
-Making time to meet yourself each day.
-If you are unable to do your full practice on a given day then doing 5 Sun Salutation A and 3 Sun Salutation B, followed by the three seated breathing postures (we will teach them to you!) and a rest counts.
-Please speak to one of our teachers to discuss how you can make a daily practice work for you.
+Just remember that a practice can be long or short and they don’t always have to occur in the studio.
+Long or short it is consistency in practice that counts - making time to meet yourself each day.
+If you are unable to do your full practice on a given day for any reason (lack of time, lack of energy, or simply needing to be more gentle with yourself) then doing 5 Sun Salutation A and 3 Sun Salutation B, followed by the three seated breathing postures (we will teach them to you!) and a rest.
+Please speak to us to discuss how you can make a daily practice work for you.
 This is a life time practice and our goal is to help you cultivate a consistent and joyful daily practice that you can do for the rest of your life.